Top 10 Rules You Must Follow Every Day to Lose 10 Pounds

 While many diets begin by having you eat less, we prefer you just eat less of the wrong foods.
 Eating the wrong foods day in and day out—even on a calorie-controlled diet—may not cause weight gain, but it can prevent weight loss.
 That's because your body burns all of its fast carbs and sugars before it can burn stored fat.
 So, if you start to eliminate empty sources of carbs from your diet like white bread, cookies, and sugary drinks, and replace them with their whole-grain version, you'll be able to reap some of the health benefits without feeling like you're depriving yourself.

 According to a study published in BMJ Open, additive-laden, ultra-processed frankenfoods account for 90 percent of the added sugar we consume.
 That's not even the worst of it.
 Recent stats revealed that Americans dine out between four and five times a week—which is bad news for your belly when you realize the average sit-down meal contains a staggering 1,128 calories.
-For those reasons, eschewing processed foods by cooking at home can cut out 346 calories from sugar alone (as the average American consumes 385 calories from sugar every day), and 226 calories every time you eat out.
+For those reasons, eschewing processed foods by cooking at home can cut out 346 calories from sugar alone and 226 calories every time you eat out.
 Doing this just four times a week saves you 572 calories a week or 17 pounds a year.

 Before every meal, ask yourself, "Where's my protein, where's my fiber, and where are my healthy fats?"
 It's the key mantra of the Zero Belly Diet by Dave Zinczenko.
 Why is that?
 Most Americans are not eating too many carbs; they're just eating too many of the wrong carbs: the simple ones.
 These high-calorie, non-nutritious foods burn up quickly in your body, which spikes your blood sugar and then causes it to crash.
 The result?
 Low glucose levels trigger your hunger hormones.
 Make the most out of the calories you are eating on your diet by cutting out high-calorie, low-value foods like sweets and refined grains.
 Then, replace them with high-fiber whole grains and vegetables, foods rich in protein, and plant oils full of healthy fats.
 This trio of protein, fiber, and healthy fats will keep your energy levels stable and your belly full, helping to curb overeating.